ember-cli/eslint-plugin-ember/docs/rules/prefer-ember-test-helpers.md

 * find
 * focus

-If these methods are not properly imported from Ember's test-helpers suite, the native window method version is used instead, and any intended asynchronous functions won't work as intended, which causes tests to fail silently.
+If these methods are not properly imported from Ember's test-helpers suite, and the native window method version is used instead, any intended asynchronous functions won't work as intended, which can cause tests to fail silently.

 ## Examples